Unipotent Ideals and Harish-Chandra Bimodules: Outline of monograph

-In Section \ref{sec:canonical}, we introduce the notion of a canonical quantization: the canonical quantization of a conical symplectic singularity is the filtered quantization corresponding to the zero parameter.
+In Chapter \ref{sec:canonical}, we introduce the notion of a canonical quantization: the canonical quantization of a conical symplectic singularity is the filtered quantization corresponding to the zero parameter.
 If $\widetilde{X} \to X$ is a finite Galois covering of conical symplectic singularities, we get a quantization of $X$ by taking the algebra of invariants in the canonical quantization of $\widetilde{X}$.
 This quantization of $X$, which is typically not canonical, will play an important role in our description of unipotent ideals attached to nontrivial nilpotent covers.
-In Section \ref{sec:invariantssymplectic}, we compute its quantization parameter.
-Also in this section we compute the finite group which controls the category of Harish-Chandra bimodules with full support over a canonical quantization, see Proposition \ref{prop:Gamma0}.
+In Chapter \ref{sec:invariantssymplectic}, we compute its quantization parameter.
+Also in this Chapter we compute the finite group which controls the category of Harish-Chandra bimodules with full support over a canonical quantization, see Proposition \ref{prop:Gamma0}.
 In fact, we conjecture that canonical quantizations are simple algebras (and hence that \emph{all} Harish-Chandra bimodules are automatically of full support).
 This conjecture is discussed in Section \ref{subsec:conjecturesimplicity}.

-In Section \ref{sec:unipotent} we introduce our main objects of study: unipotent ideals and unipotent bimodules.
-These objects are closely related to canonical quantizations, so the results of Section \ref{sec:canonical} are applicable.
-Our primary objective in Sections \ref{sec:unipotent}-\ref{sec:unipbimod} is to show that these distinguished ideals and bimodules have all (or at least, many) of the properties one would hope for---in other words, to convince the reader that our definitions are the right ones.
-As a first step towards this goal, we show in Section \ref{sec:unipotent} that our unipotent ideals and bimodules have geometric classifications.
+In Chapter \ref{sec:unipotent} we introduce our main objects of study: unipotent ideals and unipotent bimodules.
+These objects are closely related to canonical quantizations, so the results of Chapter \ref{sec:canonical} are applicable.
+Our primary goal in Chapters \ref{sec:unipotent}-\ref{sec:unipbimod} is to show that these distinguished ideals and bimodules have all (or at least, many) of the properties one would hope for---in other words, to convince the reader that our definitions are the right ones.
+As a first step towards this goal, we show in Chapter \ref{sec:unipotent} that our unipotent ideals and bimodules have geometric classifications.
 Unipotent ideals are classified by equivalence classes of covers with respect to a geometrically defined equivalence relation connected to codimension 2 singularities.
 Unipotent bimodules are classified by irreducible representations of certain finite groups.
 The latter classification bears an encouraging resemblance to the Barbasch-Vogan classification of special unipotent bimodules.